M-earnest/docker_workshop/_sources/advanced/creating.md

 For this we'll make use of the `RUN` instruction, which will execute any specified command to create a new layer.

-So to install e.g. Python using the Ubuntu baseimage and apt package manager we would write:
+So to install e.g. Python using the Ubuntu baseimage and apt package manager we write:

 ```
     RUN apt-get update && apt-get install -y python3.10